-3.7.2 Delegations to the Chief Finance Officer
+3.7.3 Delegations to the Chief Finance Officer

 - The Code of Corporate Governance identifies the role of the CCCFO.
 As the financial adviser to the Chief Constable there is a statutory responsibility to manage the Chief Constable's financial affairs as set out in sections 112 and 114 of the Local Government Finance Act 1988, and the Accounts and Audit Regulations 2015 (as amended). - 2.
 To commit expenditure within the approved budget for the Chief Constable. - 3.
-Day to day responsibility for financial management of the force provided that such responsibility shall be exercised in accordance with the law and within the PCC's financial and contract regulations and any relevant statutory guidance and codes of practice and within the agreed budget allocation and levels of authorisation issued by the PCC. - 4.
-To ensure that the financial management of the allocated budget remains consistent with the objectives and conditions set by the PCC. - 5.
+Day to day responsibility for financial management of the force provided that such responsibility shall be exercised in accordance with the law and within the Commissioner's financial and contract regulations and any relevant statutory guidance and codes of practice and within the agreed budget allocation and levels of authorisation issued by the Commissioner. - 4.
+To ensure that the financial management of the allocated budget remains consistent with the objectives and conditions set by the Commissioner. - 5.
 To have personal responsibility for the proper financial administration of the Force and lead for the force on financial management. - 6.
-To seek the approval of the PCC when intending to make a significant change of policy or move significant sums of their budget in line with the Financial Regulations. - 7.
-To report to the PCC, and inform the PCC's CFO, if it appears that expenditure is likely to exceed those resources allocated to them by the PCC.
+To seek the approval of the Commissioner when intending to make a significant change of policy or move significant sums of their budget in line with the Financial Regulations. - 7.
+To report to the Commissioner, and inform the Commissioner's CFO, if it appears that expenditure is likely to exceed those resources allocated to them by the Commissioner.

-- 8. To make the PCC aware, and inform the PCC's CFO, of any decisions either made, or proposed, which they become aware of, that might involve unlawful expenditure or are likely to cause a loss or deficiency or an unlawful entry in the Accounts. - 9.
-To approve the writing off of any debt owing from the Chief Constable's Staff or Police Officers (subject to the agreement of the PCC's CFO where any debt is in excess of £5,000). - 10.
-To accept income, offers of sponsorship and gifts on behalf of the PCC, provided that decisions taken in this regard are in accordance with the law and with any guidance or policy which the PCC may from time to time determine. - 11.
+- 8. To make the Commissioner aware, and inform the Commissioner's CFO, of any decisions either made, or proposed, which they become aware of, that might involve unlawful expenditure or are likely to cause a loss or deficiency or an unlawful entry in the Accounts. - 9.
+To approve the writing off of any debt owing from the Chief Constable's Staff or Police Officers (subject to the agreement of the Commissioner's CFO where any debt is in excess of £5,000). - 10.
+To accept income, offers of sponsorship and gifts on behalf of the Commissioner, provided that decisions taken in this regard are in accordance with the law and with any guidance or policy which the PCC may from time to time determine. - 11.
 To authorise the use of credit cards in the name of the CC providing there are adequate policies in place for their use and appropriate checks and balances in place to oversee their usage. - 12.
 To authorise the use of purchasing cards in the name of the CC providing they are used in accordance with both contract standing orders and that their use is adequately controlled with appropriate policies and checks and balances. - 13.
-To authorise payments to be made from the PCC bank accounts, providing that joint banking arrangements are in place.
+To authorise payments to be made from the Commissioner's bank accounts, providing that joint banking arrangements are in place. - 14.
+To approve the financial settlement of all claims or requests for compensation against the Chief Constable in accordance with financial regulations.
+To determine all matters in relation to Pensions other than III Health Pensions which are delegated to the DCC for both Police Officers and Police Staff, unless legislation specifically requires a decision to be made by the Commissioner or the Chief Constable.